What does feijoa contain? Feijoa is a little green vitamin bomb. Feijoa: recipes

 Leathery leaves look elegant all year round

-Feijoa bloom is an unusually beautiful sight
+Feijoa flowering is an unusually beautiful sight

 Beneficial features